Steve-Marsh12/VBA-related/README.md

 # VBA related
 Contains various elements of VBA projects.
 Particularly exported modules.

-This repository contains various eamples of VBA projects - mainly Excel - that I've done.
+This repository contains various examples of VBA projects - mainly Excel - that I've done.
 Unfortunately working examples of apps remain with previous employers.
 This repository holds work that I did in developing these apps and as such may or may not run.
+Also, note that this is a small sample of my overall body of work.
 If you're looking at this as a prospective employer feel free to contact me if you want me to demo something specific.
 I can be contacted via LinkedIn.

 As I get the opportunity I will revisit some of these apps to ensure that they work and will publish these to a new repository.